 Return the prefix, that is used as a prefix for the serial numbers. :return: U2F :rtype: basestring check, if the request would start a challenge In fact every Request that is not a response needs to start a challenge request.

 Returns the internal token type identifier :return: u2f :rtype: basestring

-At the end of the initialization we ask the user to press the button as the U2F token is always a challenge response token!
+At the end of the initialization we ask the user to press the button

 At the moment we do not think of other ways to trigger a challenge.